 2012 XJ16 orbits the sun every 371 days (1.02 years), coming as close as 0.81 AU and reaching as far as 1.21 AU from the sun.
-Based on its brightness and the way it reflects light, 2012 XJ16 is probably between 0.05 to 0.11 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to a school bus.
+Based on its brightness and the way it reflects light, 2012 XJ16 is probably between 0.048 to 0.108 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to a school bus or smaller.

 2012 XJ16's orbit is 0.06 AU from Earth's orbit at its closest point.
-This means that there is a wide berth between this asteroid and Earth at all times.
+This means that there is an wide berth between this asteroid and Earth at all times.

 2012 XJ16 has 2 close approaches predicted in the coming decades: